MicrosoftDocs/dynamics365smb-docs/financials/admin-how-to-prepare-a-configuration-package.md

 To help your customer use the configuration package, you may want to add a questionnaire or a set of questionnaires to the package.
 The questionnaire can help the customer in understanding the various setup options.
 Typically, questionnaires are created for the major setup tables within [!INCLUDE[d365fin](includes/d365fin_md.md)], when a customer may require additional guidance about how to select an appropriate setting.
 For more information, see [Gather Customer Setup Values](admin-gather-customer-setup-values.md).

 Make sure that you are on the RapidStart Services Implementer Role Center.
-For more information, see [Use the RapidStart Services Role Center to Track Progress](admin-how-to-use-the-rapidstart-services-role-center-to-track-progress.md).
+For more information, see [Use the RapidStart Services Implementer Role Center](admin-how-to-use-the-rapidstart-services-role-center-to-track-progress.md).

 > [!IMPORTANT]
 >  When exporting and importing configuration packages between two company databases, the databases should have the same schema to ensure that all data is transferred successfully.
 This means that the databases should have the same table and field structure, in which the tables have the same primary keys and fields have the same IDs and data types.